 Additionally, the supercharger is easier to install than the turbocharger in most cases.
 However, they aren’t cheap.
 You will need to pay for this kind of instant power that’s received when you push on the accelerator.

-The supercharger receives its power from the belt that connects to the engine, while the turbo receives power from the gases moving through the exhaust.
+A supercharger receives its power from the belt that connects to the engine, while a turbo receives power from the gases moving through the exhaust.
 Because the turbocharger recycles energy, it’s considered to be an extremely efficient upgrade.

 However, turbochargers are also subject to what’s known as a lag or delay.
 Additionally, you might only achieve an estimated 25% horsepower increase with a turbo, which is less than with a supercharger.